Code-Institute-Submissions/stream-one-project-5/README.md

 * The second information box gives information about the most recent walk and a preview photo, with a link to the Photo Galleries page where more pictures are available.

 * The final information box includes a simple contact form, for people who may not wish to join the group but who have an enquiry to send to the group organisers.
 The form just gives fields for basic contact information and a textbox for the message.
+As the scope of this project is front end only, the form does not submit but displays a validation message when the 'Send' button is clicked and all required fields are filled out.

 ### Upcoming Walks

-The page detailing upcoming walks shows a brief description of the next schedule walk, along with a map of the route created using OS Openspace Map Builder and embedded using the Openspace API.
-There are then short description of planned walks up to six months ahead.
+The page detailing upcoming walks shows a brief description of the next schedule walk, along with a map of the route created using Ordnance Survey (OS) Openspace Map Builder and embedded using the OS Openspace API.
+There are also short description of planned walks up to six months ahead.

 ### Photo Galleries